raspberrypilearning/cd-advanced-scratch-sushi/en/step_3.md

 First things first!
 You need a way to make the game end when the player has run out of lives.
 At the moment that doesn't happen.

-You may have noticed that the `lose`{:class="block3myblocks"} **More** block in the scripts for the **Player Character** sprite is empty.
+You may have noticed that the `lose`{:class="block3myblocks"} **My blocks** block in the scripts for the **Player Character** sprite is empty.
 You’re going to fill this in and set up all the pieces needed for a nice 'Game over' screen.

 + First, find the `lose`{:class="block3myblocks"} block and complete it with the following code: